madprogramer/quartz-to-neocities/content/The Mad Pro.md

 * Besides the rom hacking, I have been a game development nerd for at least a decade.
 * I am _probably_ most known for my involvement with the Archivist scene.
 I am one of the founders of https://datahorde.org/.
 * I am a (mostly) retired competitive programer: Find me on [Codeforces](https://codeforces.com/profile/themadprogramer), [Kattis](https://open.kattis.com/users/ahmet-akkoc) and [Hackerrank](https://www.hackerrank.com/themadpr0gramer).
 I am mostly committing to [Kaggle](https://www.kaggle.com/themadprogramer), nowadays, and that has a focus on Data Science and much less so on algorithms.
-* My secret-no-secret passion in linguistics.
+* My secret-not-secret passion in linguistics.
 Notably, I administer the [Cult of Linguists](https://linguistics.stackexchange.com/users/17465/madprogramer) group on Quora.
 * I like collecting [[Pixel Art]].
 * Amateur baker 🧑🏼‍🍳.